Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ### User Goals

+Based on the competitor research, a number of key features have been identified.
 Users of the site will be able to:

 * Browse different classes and events
 * Find class and event timetables
-* Find the location of the classes
+* Find the location of the studio
 * Find contact information for the business
-* View gallery of events and work
+* View a gallery of the studio in action
 * View information on the benefits of pottery for wellbeing

 ### User Stories